 Accepted Payment Badges

-This is a quick and easy way to show all the payment methods you accept.
+This is a quick and easy way to show all the payment methods you accept so that people can choose their preferred payment method.
 These trusted brand names will help you establish trust with your audience.

 If you have any third-party endorsements, such as a Better Business Bureau accreditation or Google Reviews, add these to your website.